Understand how your mind processes experience.

 A gentle next step

-If this result resonates, your next step is to understand how your mind uses action as a processing tool.
+If this resonates, your next step is not to slow down completely.

 Rather than stopping your momentum, the system helps you: